JomanaMahmoud/Attack-On-Titan-Utopia/README.md

 For full license terms, please refer to the [LICENSE](./LICENSE) file.

+## Contribution Guidelines

+Contributions to this project are welcome.
+Please submit contributions via Github Pull Requests.
+All contributions are subject to review and approval by the project owners and will be incorporated at the project owner's discretion.

+## Commercial Use

+If you intend to use this project for commercial purposes, please follow these steps:

+1. **Contact**: Reach out to the project owners at [yehiarasheed@gmail.com](mailto:yehiarasheed@gmail.com) to request permission for commercial use.
+Notification and licensing from original copyright holders for commercial use are required.
+2. **Agreement**: A separate agreement must be made with the project owners regarding commercial use.
+This may include terms for revenue sharing or other considerations.

 ## Disclaimer

 This project is provided "as is," without warranty of any kind.
 The project owners makes no representations or warranties regarding the use, modification, or commercial application of the project.

 ## Termination